Argentina–Chile relations: Baltimore Crisis

 During the Baltimore Crisis which brought Chile and the United States to the brink of war in 1891 (at the end of the 1891 Chilean Civil War), the Argentine foreign minister Estanislao Zeballos offered the US-minister in Buenos Aires the Argentine province of Salta as base of operations from which to attack Chile overland.
 In return, Argentina asked the U.S. for the cession of southern Chile to Argentina.
 Later, Chile and the United States averted the war.

-Pactos de Mayo
+Pactos de Mayo and 1902 Andes Boundary Case

 The Pactos de Mayo are four protocols signed in Santiago de Chile by Chile and Argentina on 28 May 1902 in order to extend their relations and resolve its territorial disputes.
 The disputes had led both countries to increase their military budgets and run an arms race in the 1890s.
 More significantly the two countries divided their influence in South America into two spheres: Argentina would not threaten Chile's Pacific Coast hegemony, and Santiago promised not to intrude east of the Andes.